murugesh03/murugesh03/README.md

 ## 🚀 About Me

-I’m **[Mururgesh Padmanabhan]**, a passionate [Technical Lead] from [Chennai].
+I’m **Mururgesh Padmanabhan**, a passionate Technical Lead from Chennai.
 My journey in the tech world started the tech world is unique.
 I transitioned from a non-IT background, driven by my deep passion for technology and its endless possibilities...
 Initially specializing in front-end development, I’ve become a full-stack developer, embracing both front-end and back-end technologies.
 I’m always excited to learn, grow, and tackle new challenges, continuously improving my skills to create comprehensive and impactful web solutions...

 ### 🌟 What I Do